Triumph, BMW, & Kawasaki Sales Spares & Repairs.

 Notes - By Len Dyson.
 Recalling the First Steps.

-SR60-AUSTRALIA - the badge is a rich red oval anf the lettering stands out proudly, matching the thick golden enamel of the border.
+The badge is a rich red oval and the lettering stands out proudly, matching the thick golden enamel of the border.

 SR60 is an Australian designed and

 built speedway bike, SR stands for Southern Racing and 60 indicates the